zjx-immersion/terraform-aws-cluster/README.md

-# Terraform for Rancher Cluster Launch
+# Terraform for AWS Cluster Launch

 This repo include two ENV the one is for CI Cluster , another is for deployment Cluster